 Laurence Fishburne was born on July 30, 1961, in Augusta, Georgia, and, after some time on the soap opera One Life to Live, made his big-screen acting debut in 1975 in Cornbread, Earl and Me.
 His string of later successes included Boyz n the Hood, What's Love Got to Do With It and The Matrix and its sequels.
 He has also appeared in other big-budget films such as Mission: Impossible III, Fantastic 4: Rise of the Silver Surfer and Man of Steel.
 In 2014, he once again became a regular TV presence with his role on the ABC sitcom Black-ish.

-Actor Laurence Fishburne III was born on July 30, 1961, in Augusta, Georgia.
+Laurence Fishburne III was born on July 30, 1961, in Augusta, Georgia.
 Raised in Brooklyn by his mother after his parents' divorce, Fishburne starting acting at age 12.
-He appeared primarily on television, including One Life to Live and Pee-Wee's Playhouse, and made his film debut at age 13 in Cornbread, Earl and Me.
+Early on, he appeared primarily on television in the soap oper One Life to Live as the quite young Dr. Josh Hall.
+He then made his film debut at age 13 in 1975's Cornbread, Earl and Me.

 Once he got rolling, Fishburne kept busy on the big screen, appearing in such films as Fast Break (1979) and the cult classic Apocalypse Now (1979).
 (In the realm of Hollywood legend, Fishburne was cast in the latter when he was 14 by telling director Francis Ford Coppola that he was 18.)
 The 1980s, though, were when things really began to happen.
 Fishburne appeared in a range of movies during the decade and on several TV shows.
 His career advanced with such films as Death Wish II (1982), Rumble Fish (1983), The Cotton Club (1984), The Color Purple (1985) and School Daze (1988).